QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 ## Data Appendix

-No matter how you collect and generatedata, production transparency requires you to communicate to readers as much about your data-gathering processes as you can.
+No matter how you collect and generate data, production transparency requires you to communicate to readers as much about your data-gathering processes as you can.
 While your processes were likely varied and intricate, you need to convey them holistically and synthetically, while simultaneously offering sufficient detail for a reader to understand and evaluate what you did.
 ATI empowers you to give a “macro-representation” of your data collection through the Data Overview, and a “micro-representation” of your data collection through annotations.

 A data appendix offers a “meso-level” representation: an “itemized overview” of respondents, documents, or other data sources, with each described via a structured set of attributes.
 Your data appendix might include a subset of the data included in your “[data manifest](/modules/4/a#toward-effective-deployment-of-qualitative-data),”  described in the previous lesson, with each item described in more detail.
 If you didn’t use ATI your appendix should also include a holistic overview of the type you would have written in your ATI Data Overview detailing, e.g., how data sources were chosen.